 Graduate School of Humanities Organization Chart

-Graduate School of Humanities Graduate Program in English Literature
+Graduate School of Humanities Graduate Program in English Language and Literature

 Students conduct research on British and American cultures and societies based on traditional British and American literature with an emphasis on expanding the present interdisciplinary research.
 The four main features of the course include:

 (2) Research on literature, culture, and society from a woman’s perspective